evangelia-mitsopoulou/restaurant-menu/README.md

 git clone git@github.com:evangelia-mitsopoulou/restaurant-menu.git

-More info on which approach to use and how you can find [here] (https://help.github.com/en/articles/which-remote-url-should-i-use).
+More info on which approach to use and how you can find [here](https://help.github.com/en/articles/which-remote-url-should-i-use).

 Once you have cloned the project locally in your project directory run